Chilmaryann/alx-low_level_programming/0x0D-preprocessor/README.md

-this is a README.md file
+a c code that makes use of microprocessors